-- Beef Caldereta – a carnivorous person, would surely enjoy a savory treat of having beef and pig’s meat dishes on his plate.
+- Beef Caldereta - a carnivorous person, would surely enjoy the savory treat of having beef and pig's meat dishes on his plate.

 Although Crispy Pata seems easy to prepare and cook, there are still minor troubles we may encounter.
 Thus, we have pointed out some possible unlikely scenarios that you may experience and how to deal with them.